Intermesh/groupoffice-docs/system-settings/authentication/2fa-eas.rst

 	 2-Factor authentication message

-It informs you that the account setup must be completed by logging in to Group-Office to allow the device to connect:
+It informs you that the account setup must be completed by logging in to GroupOffice to allow the device to connect:

 .. figure:: ../../_static/system-settings/2fa-eas-approve.png